 In addition, not all toxicity enters our bodies in physical form.
 We are constantly bombarded with an assortment of external stimuli, from advertising and smartphones to social media notifications that overstimulate our nervous system and leave many of us in a state of wired anxiety.
 In my opinion, this is another important type of toxicity that needs to be addressed with our patients.

-Our main organs of detoxification are the digestive system, liver, and kidneys.
-But an often neglected “organ” system is also intricately involved: the gut microbiome.
-Combined, these cellular systems help protect us from the harmful substances found in xenobiotics, pharmaceuticals, and even the metabolites of our own hormones.
+Our main organs of detoxification are the digestive system, liver and kidneys.
+But an often neglected “organ” system is also intricately involved in detoxification: the gut microbiome.
+Combined, these cellular systems help protect us from the harmful substances found in xenobiotics, pharmaceuticals and even the metabolites of our own hormones.
 When out of balance, hormones can be responsible for increasing toxicity within the body.